Incoming Students

 Transfer Students

 If you're transferring to Harvard as a sophomore or junior, welcome!
-You'll be contacted by Amanda Lobell, the Resident Dean responsible for transfer students.
-Dean Lobell will share details about transfer student orientation, held in late August.
-You'll also learn about resources to help you transition to your assigned upper-level House, choose courses, take advantage of extracurriculars, and jump into student life.
+You'll be contacted by Amanda Lobell, the Resident Dean of Currier House and Director of Transfer Student Advising.
+Over the summer, you will work closely with Dean Lobell to think about your Concentration and choose your fall term courses.
+Dean Lobell will also share resources to help you transition to your assigned upper-level House, take advantage of extracurriculars, and jump into student life.

 Transfer student resources